OttoHung/docker.tutorials/docs/build_context_flag.md

 It is recommended to double-check the directory name is as same as the tarball name or not before making a tarball.
-If the names of both are different, such as the tarball packed by GitHub Release, the folder name must be given to the `dockerfile` to copy the contents because the tarball name is not the same.
+If the names of both are different, such as the tarball packed by GitHub Release, the folder name must be given to the `Dockerfile` to copy the contents because the tarball name is not the same.